CornellDataScience/Summarization/README.md

 Abstractive Summarization: Graph Representations and Platform Integration

-Text summarization has always been a compelling problem concerning natural language processing.
+Text summarization has always been a compelling problem concerning natural language processing and machine learning.
+There exist two basic types of summarization: extractive and abstractive.
-There exists two basic types of summarization: extractive and abstractive.
 Extractive methods identify relevant pieces of sub-text, subsequently concatenating them together and dropping the rest.
 Abstractive summarization on the other hand requires the machine to reason at a high level to generate an entirely new output summary.

 Related to summarization is the concept of knowledge graphs.
-These are labeled graphs where the nodes can be ideas, concepts, people, etc., and the edges describe relationships between nodes.
-These graphs can be queried for QA systems or be used to build up summaries, and in general are a form of memory that can be leveraged in all types of systems.
+These are labeled graphs where nodes can represent ideas, concepts, people, etc., and edges describe relationships between nodes.
+These graphs can be queried for Q&A systems or be used to build up summaries, and in general are a form of memory that can be leveraged in all types of systems.

 Our goals for this project are to: